All Episodes

 Oh, okay.

-So he was like, Listen, you're my cousin.
+So he was like, listen, you're my cousin.

-I'm gonna help you out.
+I'm going to help you out.

-He's like, You're buying three thousand.
+He's like, you're buying 3,000.

 So he did.